galkahana/hummus-services-redux/README.md

 Now `curl http://hummus/api/health` should provide you with a friendly message.
 When using the postman collection, make sure to change the `hummus_server_url` value to `http://hummus`.

+And yeah, the UI should be available via `http://hummus` in yr browser.

 ### Installing with helm